rabbitmq/workloads/dq-3n-1kb-confirm-mack/README.md

 ## Setup

 This is a setup that maximizes availability and consistency.
-There are 3 layers of full redundancy that need to synchronize for all operations, which will reflect in message throughput.
+There are 3 nodes across which all operations need to synchornize.
+This will reflect in message throughput.

 We limit the size of messages to 1KB since it's a sensible default that is most likely to exist in real-world scenarios.